company52/Phoo/README.md

 Step 2
 ------
-Create a new instance of Phoo\Backlot to use in your code, and pass in your Oomyala partner code and secret code.
+Create a new instance of Phoo\Backlot to use in your code, and pass in your Ooyala partner code and secret code.

     $backlot = new \Phoo\Backlot($partnerCode, $secretCode);